rogerkeays/unchecked/README.md

   * [Tomcat](https://github.com/apache/tomcat)
   * [Hibernate](https://github.com/hibernate/hibernate-orm)

+*Unchecked* should play nice with other `javac` plugins.
+It works with Lombok and [Fluent](https://github.com/rogerkeays/fluent), at least.

 ## IDE Support

 There is currently no IDE support for *Unchecked*.
 Contributions are welcome.
 Other projects such as Lombok and Manifold have the same feature, so you may be able to use their plugins.

 ## Known Issues

-  * *Unchecked* may not be compatible with other `javac` plugins, although it works with Lombok and [Fluent](https://github.com/rogerkeays/fluent), at least.
-  * If you are using *Unchecked* with [Fluent](https://github.com/rogerkeays/fluent), we recommend you specify the `-Xplugin:unchecked` option first, as this is how it is tested.
-  * [JShell crashes using *Unchecked*](https://github.com/rogerkeays/unchecked/issues/2).
-As JShell snippets `throw Exception` anyway, you only have to handle exceptions inside lambdas and methods.
-Still annoying though.
-  * Shell variables like `OPTS=-Xplugin:"unchecked nowarn"` cause string expansion hell because of the quotes.
+  * Setting shell variables like `OPTS=-Xplugin:"unchecked nowarn"` cause string expansion hell because of the quotes.
 It works if you quote `"$OPTS"`, but gets pretty nasty when you want to add more `OPTS`.
 The trick is to use two different variables: `javac "$PLUGIN" "$OPTS"`.

 Please submit issues to the [github issue tracker](https://github.com/rogerkeays/unchecked/issues).
 Be sure to include the JDK version and build tools you are using.
 A snippet of the code causing the problem will help to reproduce the bug.
 Before submitting, please try a clean build of your project.